evanpetersen919/Chest-X-Ray-Classifier/README.md

 ├── app.py               # Streamlit web application
 ├── data.ipynb           # Dataset preparation and processing
 ├── classifier.ipynb     # Model training and evaluation
-├── requirements.txt     # Python dependencies
+├── samples/             # Sample X-ray images for testing ├── requirements.txt     # Python dependencies
 └── README.md           # Project documentation
 ```

 **Note**: Data and model weights are stored locally and not tracked in git.
+Sample images are provided in the `samples/` folder for testing the application.

 ## Setup